What are Terpenes? Top 7 Hemp Terpene & Their Properties

 What are terpenes?

 Cannabis plants contain a wide variety of chemical compounds, including over 100s different compounds known as terpenes.
 Terpenes are compounds responsible for the distinct aromas of different plants, and can also be found in essential oils.
-Terpenes are believed to have a variety of medicinal benefits, including reducing inflammation and anxiety.
+Terpenes are believed to have a variety of medicinal benefits, including reducing swelling and stress.